 Hybrid cloud storage is an approach to managing cloud storage that uses both local and off-site resources.
 The hybrid cloud storage infrastructure is often used to supplement internal data storage with public cloud storage.
-Policy engines keep frequently used data on-site while simultaneously moving inactive data to the cloud in a transparent manner.
+Policy engines keep frequently used data on site while simultaneously moving inactive data to the cloud in a transparent manner.

 Benefits and drawbacks of hybrid cloud storage

-With hybrid cloud storage, businesses can move workloads between on-premises or private clouds and use the public cloud to host the data and applications that they are comfortable with being in the cloud.
+- Businesses can move workloads between on-premises or private clouds and use the public cloud to host the data and applications that they are comfortable with being in the cloud.

 Hybrid vs. public and private cloud storage